 If you’re looking for a dairy-free ice cream for the holidays, try my Coconut Ice Cream.
 Even though it has a clear coconut flavor, it pairs with almost anything, much to my surprise.

-- They say to cook it to 175°F, but every time this scrambles the eggs in my custard.
+- All the books I’ve ever read say to cook it your custard to 175ยฐF, but every time this scrambles the eggs.
 I always cook the custard until just thickened.
 If it starts to bubble at all, take it off the heat immediately and add the cold cream to cool it down.

 - They also say to cook your custard in a double boiler.
-Well… if you have the better part of 45 minutes to stand there stirring over low heat – go ahead, but I cook my custard in a saucepan over direct heat and it’s not a problem.
+Well… if you have the better part of 45 minutes to stand there stirring over low heat – go ahead, but I cook my custard in a saucepan over direct medium heat, and it’s not a problem.

 - Never walk away or turn your back on the stove.
 Making ice cream custard only requires a few minutes but it’s easily wrecked if you’re multi-tasking.
 Stirring constantly for 6-10 minutes yields great results every time.